 Let's hold hands together

-And we smile at each other.Close your eyes)
+And let's smile at each other.(Close your eyes)

 One, two, three - magic come soon! "(open your eyes)

 Guys, look around.
-Have you guessed where we are now?
+Can you guess where we are now?

-Yes, we are in our magical laboratory.
-Sit back in your seats and we'll start experimenting. (knock on the door, pass the letter to the teacher)
+Yes, we found ourselves in our magical laboratory.
+Sit back comfortably and we will start experimenting. (knock on the door, hand over a letter to the teacher)

-Oh guys, look, we got a letter(showing a letter with an unusual envelope ).
-Let's see who is it from?
+Oh guys, look, we got a letter(showing a letter with an unusual envelope Let's see who it's from?

 Letter : “Dear Earthlings!
-We are asking you.
-We heard that you have delicious food on Earth, and all this is because they add to foodsalt when cooking.
-We were interested in this substance, the so-called "salt", what properties it has, and what else can be done with it unusual?
-And we would like to know more about it…”
+We are turning to you with a request.
+We heard that you have delicious food on Earth, and all this is because they addsalt when cooking.
+We were interested in this substance, the so-called “salt”, what properties does it have, and what else unusual can be done with it?
+And we would like to know more about him..."

 Educator: